JoelKessler/PyGEDAI/README.md

 - The `leadfield` parameter should be a reference covariance computed from a forward model of your montage.
 Precomputed examples are available in `leadfield_calibrated/`.
 - **Average referencing:** GEDAI applies a non-rank-deficient average reference (division by `n_channels + 1`) to avoid ICA ghost components—do not average-reference your data beforehand.
 See [Kim et al., 2023](https://doi.org/10.3389/frsip.2023.1064138) for background.
 - The default threshold search uses golden-section (`"parabolic"`).
 An optional debug mode (`"grid"`) exhaustively evaluates thresholds from 0.0 to 12.0 in 0.1 steps and is roughly 100× slower.
 - GEDAI typically processes ~1 s of 64-channel EEG in 0.5–2 s on CPU, depending on `wavelet_levels` and `denoising_strength`.
-GPU acceleration provides limited benefit because the matrices are modest in size.
+CPU execution is usually faster than GPU because the `sensai_fminbnd` minimization dominates runtime and benefits little from GPU acceleration.
 - Use `batch_gedai()` for multiple independent trials or subjects; with `parallel=True` and adequate CPU cores, throughput scales nearly linearly with batch size.
 - If thread-pool contention or hangs arise when running `batch_gedai()` in parallel mode, set single-threaded math libraries before importing torch:
   ```python